 Rhodes Greece Cruise Port Information – How to make the most of your day!

-On our recent Aegean Shores Cruise on the Marella Dream Cruise Ship we visited the island of Rhodes Greece.
+On our Aegean Shores Cruise on the Marella Dream Cruise Ship (sadly no longer with us!) we visited the island of Rhodes Greece.
 If you are planning a visit we hope this post is useful and will help you make the most of your day.

 Rhodes Greece sits in the Aegean Sea, surrounded by its beautiful blue waters.
 It is located just 12 miles off the coast of Turkey, and it is the largest of Greece’s 12 Dodecanese islands.